 Progress toward goal: Felice met this goal.
 My work bag went straight into my closet and never came out.
 I am still in denial that I have to go to work on Tuesday.
 I did, however, work on some fun sensory bin activities for the SLP Summit that I will be participating in on January 11th at 5pm.
 You can sign up HERE.
 I consider writing reports and IEP’s as doing “work” over winter break.
 Quite frankly, I will have no of that going on in my house lol.

 Progress toward goal: Felice successfully met this goal.
-She did not shake her legs for 5 days during winter break.
+She did not shave her legs for 5 days during winter break.
 Secret confession.
 I think I shaved my legs once over the span of 2 1/2 weeks.
 Shoot, I didn’t even shave my arm pits once!
 (Okay…that was a big JK).
 I could never do that.

 I met 7 of the 8 goals I wrote for myself!
 Did you meet any or all of these goals?
 I KNEW I would not have met a “organize your closet” goal, so I left that one off.
 Any ambitious people actually get things done over winter break?